Our ReConnect program supports high risk and high profile men and women to transition from prison to community.

 We work collaboratively with Corrections Victoria and other community-based agencies to provide a continuum of care.

 Our networked approach assists people’s transition from prison into the community and reduce the chances that they return to prison.

 It also provides better outcomes for the families of people exiting prison, as well as the communities that prisoners are returning to.

-Referrals to ReConnect are usually made by a Corrections Victoria worker located at all Victorian prisons.
+Referrals to ReConnect are usually made by a Corrections Victoria worker located at a Victorian prison (excluding Ravenhall).

 ReConnect is a voluntary support program for people who would like help settling back into the community.

 To be eligible for the program, a person must have a higher than normal risk of re-offending.